History of Ladakh: La-Chen/Gon dynasty:The first dynasty

-Around the 13th century, due to political developments, India ceased having anything to offer from a Buddhist point of view, and Ladakh began to seek and accept guidance in religious matters from Tibet.
+Around the 13th century, due to islamic invasions, India ceased having anything to offer from a Buddhist point of view, and Ladakh began to seek and accept guidance in religious matters from Tibet.

 The Namgyal dynasty

 Continual raids on Ladakh by the plundering Muslim states of Central Asia lead to the weakening and partial conversion of Ladakh.
 Ladakh was divided, with Lower Ladakh ruled by King Takpabum from Basgo and Temisgam, and Upper Ladakh by King Takbumde from Leh and Shey.
 Lhachen Bhagan, a later Basgo king, reunited Ladakh by overthrowing the king of Leh.
 He took on the surname Namgyal (meaning victorious) and founded a new dynasty which still survives today.
 King Tashi Namgyal (1555–1575) managed to repel most Central Asian raiders, and built a royal fort on the top of the Namgyal Peak.
 Tsewang Namgyal temporarily extended his kingdom as far as Nepal.